 On-device AI scores your readiness, builds an adaptive study plan, and flags topics fading from memory — before they cost you the exam.

 Get exam-ready for GH-300 (GitHub Copilot) on iPhone or iPad.
-Azure Mastery uses on-device AI to predict your readiness score, build a personalised study plan around the six GitHub Copilot domains, and surface topics you're forgetting — all without sending a single byte off your device.
+Azure Mastery uses on-device AI to predict your readiness score, build a personalised study plan around the six GitHub Copilot domains, and surface topics you're forgetting.
+Core study stays on-device and works offline; optional sync uses your private iCloud account.

 The exam